Extradition

 - If there are any objections to extradition, the country will refuse to extradite if, for example, the person has already been punished for the crime or is unlikely to receive a fair trial in the event of extradition.

 - If there’s a risk of execution for someone facing extradition, no civilized country would allow the extradition if the death penalty were a possible outcome.
+That is a strong for denying extradition requests in most countries.

 After the judge acknowledges that the individual is eligible for extradition, the final decision rests with the Attorney General before proceeding with the requests for the criminal’s extradition.